kidsneuro-lab/leafcutter2/README.md

 #### Running LeafCutter2

 We provide a basic example from GTEx in the `example/` directory.
-Assuming that we're working in the `example/` directory, a basic LeafCutter2 run work works as follows:
+Assuming that we're in the `example/` directory, a basic LeafCutter2 run works as follows:

 ```
 python ../scripts/leafcutter2.py \